Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Differentially Private Adaptive Noise Injection

-This section explains the noisy link selection approach using planar Laplace noise introduced in the previous section.
-Randomly injecting noise without considering the network's density would not achieve the desired privacy level all the time.
+This section explains determining the bounding range and selecting the noisy link for the link-matching approach using planar Laplace noise introduced in the previous section.
+Randomly injecting noise without considering the network's density would not achieve the desired privacy level consistently.
 Some GPS points with few links nearby would match the noisy GPS point with the same link after the noise injection.
 To overcome this problem, the noise level is selected adaptively with respect to the link density of network $D(V,E)$.

-Our approach generates noisy link-based trajectories while keeping the noisy trajectories close enough to the original trajectories to have similar traffic characteristics after the noise injection.
-As we mentioned above, every link has functional class information and the density-based noise function should move the GPS point to a place that matches the same functional class.
+The adaptive bounding range selection may also reveal some information about the user's location.
+Therefore, we employed a private bounding range selection algorithm using the sparse vector technique \cite{lyu2016understanding} to find the bounding range $R$ privately.
+We were inspired to use the private parameter selection method for geospatial domains by \cite{ghazi2022private}.

-\begin{defn} [Density Function] Given the $\epsilon$ value, radius $R$ of the noise function $L(\epsilon, R)$ is selected with respect to $R= f(\theta)$ where $\theta$ is the network density in terms of the number of links. \end{defn}
+Our approach generates noisy link-based trajectories while keeping the noisy trajectories close enough to the original trajectories to have similar traffic characteristics at aggregated mobility network.
+As we mentioned above, every link has functional class information, and the density-based noise function should move the GPS point to a place that matches with the same functional class.

-The density-based noise injection model starts by inspecting the clear link-based trajectory.
-For each trajectory, if it consists of a link that has link count $\beta=1$, then the corresponding origin and/or destination GPS points are perturbed with the noise injection model and the link trajectory is generated with respect to perturbed new set of GPS points.
+\begin{defn} [Density Function] Given the $\epsilon$ value, bounding range $R$ of the noise function $L(\epsilon, R)$ is selected privately using SVT differential privacy mechanism using the function $f(\theta)$ where $\theta$ is the network density in terms of the number of links. \end{defn}

-The method first adjusts the noise level using the link network density around the GPS point (see Fig. \ref{f:Range_buffer}).
-To do so, starting from an initial radius $Z$, the method increases the radius $Z$ until finding a certain number of links and the number of same functional class links.
-The number of all links, $h_1$, and the number of same functional class links, $h_2$, are user defined parameters based on the geographical region and density of network.
-Once the number of all links and the same functional class link reaches the thresholds $h_1$ and $h_2$, the center of the final radius $Z$, which satisfies the two thresholds, is selected as the input for noise function $L(\epsilon, R)$ where $R=\frac{1}{2}Z$.
-As the Laplace noise is 2-dimensional, we select the half of distance value $Z$ for this noise model and the sampled GPS can be matched with any link within the circular $Z$ distance randomly (see Algorithm \ref{a:adaptive_noise}).
+Our noise model perturbs every origin and destination of trajectories and applies link-matching to the noisy trajectories.
+Then, the aggregated mobility network is obtained with a DP guarantee.